FarzamA/Localize-Chat-App/README.md

 ```bash
 npm install
 ```
-4. Once the `npm install` command has run, from within the `chat-app-backend` directory run the following command:
+4. Once the `npm install` command has run, from within the `chat-app-backend` directory, run the following command:
 ```bash
 npm start
 ```